sudorandom/kmcd.dev/content/posts/2026/hidden-cost-of-google-protobuf-value/index.md

 The most surprising finding here is not that `Value` is slower than static Protobuf.
 Everyone expects that.
 The headline-worthy result is this: in these benchmarks, dynamic Protobuf frequently loses to plain JSON as well.

 For a medium payload, standard static Protobuf is 19x faster than dynamic binary `Value` serialization, but standard JSON is over 10x faster than `Value`.
-When evaluating unmarshalling, the gap widens further:
+When evaluating unmarshaling, the gap widens further:

 {{< tabs >}}
   {{< tab name="Small Payload" >}}